tgoossens/tinythinfilm/README.md

 The pixel-integrated thin-film filters are used to select specific wavelengths.
 The spatial width, however, strongly affects the angular sensitivity of thin-film filters.
 This is problematic when the sensors are used with an imaging lens and needs to be taken into account at the design stage.

-This toolbox aims to provide filter and camera designers with quick estimated of the expected filter transmittance.
+This toolbox aims to provide filter and camera designers with quick estimates of the expected filter transmittance.

 <div>
 <img src="./doc/img/pixelfilters.png" alt="Pixel integrated thin-film filters" width="45%" >